Unlocking the Magic of Strength Training for Endurance Athletes

 For more information on what Anterior and Posterior pelvic tilting check the blog post: https://smartstrengthprogram.com/anterior-and-posterior-tilt-the-most-important-exercise-we-do-at-smart-strength/

-**Short and simple version- better strength = using the “right” muscles for specific exercises.
+Short and straightforward version- better strength = using the “right” muscles for specific exercises

 Posture as the Foundation